Building an OpenGL application using C++ and XCode

 installed to folder /opt/homebrew/Cellar/glfw/3.3.8

-Add reference to /opt/homebrew/Cellar/glfw/3.3.8/ header files
+I added a reference to /opt/homebrew/Cellar/glfw/3.3.8/ header files

 /opt/homebrew/Cellar/glfw/3.3.8/include

-/opt/homebrew/Cellar/glfw/3.3.8/include reference added
+I added the /opt/homebrew/Cellar/glfw/3.3.8/include reference

-Add reference to libraries
+I added a reference to libraries

-OpenGL.framework
+I selected OpenGL.framework

-add a reference to dynamically loaded library /opt/homebrew/Cellar/glfw/3.3.8/lib/libglfw.3.3.dylib
+I added a reference to the dynamically loaded library /opt/homebrew/Cellar/glfw/3.3.8/lib/libglfw.3.3.dylib

-Hello OpenGL application running
+I ran the Hello OpenGL application

 main.cpp